YvCodeHong/react-backend/README.md

 [Redux](https://redux.js.org/) provides the frame to manage UI state, and respond to user actions, but doesn't help on the server side, where initial state is immutable.
 So we built this framework to :
 * be able to render a complete DOM tree at the server side
-* be able to specify which data are needed at each application path,
+* be able to specify which data are needed at each application path
 * write code in a declarative way, in a "react-like" way, leveraging React Router API v4
 * provide data at the server side as well as at the client side
 * provide preloaded data (in a javascript variable) to initialize client side components